SpineEventEngine/documentation/_code/EMBEDDING.md

 ### How to remove a code snippet?

 1. Remove the snippet in the appropriate repository.
-2. Remove its code embeddings in the markdown files.
+2. Remove its code embeddings from the markdown files.
 3. Make sure there are no embeddings of the removed snippet anymore:
    `./embed-code-<os> -config-path="config-of-your-choice.yml" -mode="check"`.